Sergei Krikalev: Space Shuttle

-Krikalev flew on STS-88 Endeavour (4–15 December 1998), the first International Space Station assembly mission.
+Krikalev flew on STS-88 Endeavour (4–15 December 1998), the first International Space Station (ISS) assembly mission.
 During the 12-day mission the Unity module was mated with Zarya module.
-Two crew members performed three space walks to connect umbilicals and attach tools and hardware for use in future EVAs.
+To reflect the international cooperation required to build the station Krikalev and the mission commander Robert Cabana became the first to enter the new station together on 10 December 1998.
 The crew also performed IMAX Cargo Bay Camera (ICBC) operations, and deployed two satellites, Mighty Sat 1 and SAC-A. The mission was accomplished in 185 orbits of the Earth in 283 hours and 18 minutes.

 International Space Station

 Krikalev was a member of the Expedition 1 crew.
 They launched 31 October 2000, on a Soyuz rocket from Baikonur Cosmodrome in Kazakhstan, successfully docking with the station on 2 November 2000.
 During their stay on the station, they prepared the inside of the orbital outpost for future crews.
 They also saw the station grow in size with the installation of the U.S. solar array structure and the U.S. Destiny Laboratory Module.
 They left the station with the STS-102 crew, undocking from the station on 18 March with landing at the Kennedy Space Center, Florida, on 21 March 2001.

 Krikalev was also the commander of Expedition 11.
 He lived and worked aboard the International Space Station on a six-month tour of duty.
 This was the third time he had flown to the International Space Station.
 Expedition 11 launched from Baikonur Cosmodrome in Kazakhstan on 14 April 2005 aboard a Soyuz spacecraft and docked with the ISS on 16 April 2005.
 Following eight days of joint operations and handover briefings, they replaced the Expedition 10 crew who returned to earth aboard Soyuz.
 Expedition 11 plans called for two spacewalks, the first in August from the US Quest airlock in US spacesuits, and the second, in September, in Russian spacesuits from the Pirs airlock.
 On 16 August 2005 at 1:44 a.m.
 EDT he passed the record of 748 days in space held by Sergei Avdeyev.

 Expedition 11 undocked from the ISS on 10 October 2005 at 5:49 p.m.
 EDT and landed in Kazakhstan on 10 October 2005 at 9:09 p.m.
 EDT.
 They were replaced by William S. McArthur and Valeri Tokarev, the crew of Expedition 12.

 In completing his sixth space flight, Krikalev logged 803 days and 9 hours and 39 minutes in space, including eight EVAs.
 He is currently fourth to Gennady Padalka, Oleg Kononenko and Yuri Malenchenko in the record for the most time spent in space.

 Krikalev's contributions to the ISS were not limited to his on-orbit time.
 On 15 June 2007, Krikalev was brought to the Russian Mission Control center to instruct Expedition 15 Flight Engineer Oleg Kotov on how he and ISS Commander Fyodor Yurchikhin could jump-start the Russian segment's crippled computer systems.